 The leaves might look tough but are actually very delicate and will rip easily if certain conditions are poor.
 Low humidity is often a contributing factor to leaf damage so moisture retentive pellets in the drip tray would be helpful, along with a regular misting.

-This plant has large leaves which form very rapidly during the growing season, so much so a brand new leaf every 10 days isn't uncommon, therefore feeding on a frequent basis is a must.
+This plant has large leaves which form very rapidly during the growing season, so much so a brand new leaf every 10 days isn't uncommon, therefore feeding on a frequent basis is a must to fuel that level of growth.

 When it comes to the lowest acceptable temperature this will depend on the variety you are growing.
-Some Banana's will survive down to freezing, but in our experience of growing the Dwarf Cavendish, it will start to take damage if you put in in an area lower than 10°C / 50°F. (One year the entire plant above the soil was lost, luckily the rhizome lived on and regrew the following Spring, still, it wasn't ideal as it had to regrow everything it had lost!).
+Some Banana's will survive down to freezing, but in our experience of growing the Dwarf Cavendish, it will start to take damage if you put in in an area lower than 10°C (50°F).

 Young plants, also known as "pups", will fill small pots quickly so you need to repot them into bigger ones quite frequently, this may be as much as two or three times in the first year.
 Normal potting compost at this stage is all you need.